Master of Science in Information Systems Technology

 The following requirements must be fulfilled: 33 credits, including 21 credits in core courses and 12 credits in elective courses.

-In addition, students must fulfill up to 6 credits in prescribed foundation requirements in the areas of computer programming language and database design and applications.
-If any foundation course was not taken at an accredited institution within five years of matriculation with a B or better, it must be completed before beginning or within the first year of the program of study.
+In addition, students must complete up to 6 credits in prescribed foundation requirements in the areas of computer programming language and database design and applications.
+If a foundation courses was not completed with a minimum grade of B at an accredited institution within five years of matriculation, it must be completed before beginning the program, or within the first year of study in the program.

 |Required Core Courses|